-Linux and Unix umask command
+Linux umask command

 On Linux and other Unix-like operating systems, new files are created with a default set of permissions.
 Specifically, a new file's permissions may be restricted in a specific way by applying a permissions "mask" called the umask.
 The umask command is used to set this mask, or to show you its current value.